JavaScript

 Assigning Variables

-• If we know the value we want to set a variable to when we are creating it, we can simply declare a new variable and set it equal to this value (this is called “assigning” the variable to a value), like so:
+• If we know the value we want to set a variable to when we are creating it, we can simply declare a new variable and set it equal to this value (this is called “assigning” the variable to a value), like this:

 let year = 2018;